otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/README.md

 ### Software

-This paper will be taught using [Microsoft Visual Studio Code](https://code.visualstudio.com/download) and [Node.js](https://nodejs.org/en/download).
+This course will be taught using [Microsoft Visual Studio Code](https://code.visualstudio.com/download) and [Node.js](https://nodejs.org/en/download).

 ### Readings